 sudo aims at allowing only a few commands (specified in configuration) to run as a different user with their level of access whereas su directly takes you to a different user account so that you have complete access which is owned by that account.

 sudo executes commands while the environment of current user loaded.
-With su you can load complete environment of destination account.
+With su you can load the complete environment of the destination account.

 On another hand, sudo allows only specific commands to be executed as a different user with its level of access.
 This limits your use as a different account and system administrator has complete control over tasks you perform using other account’s level of access.

 In a sentence, we can say that sudo awards superuser ability to the normal user without logging into superuser account while su is logging into superuser accounts to get that level of access.

 Hence, its always advisable to use sudo for access management than su.
 SU will be best fitted only in case you trust user getting access won’t misuse it & that user also well aware that what he is doing on the system.